almostearthling/whenever/README.md

   -V, --version            Print version
 ```

-As the available options are minimal, and mostly impact on logging, the only things to notice are the following:
+As the available options are minimal, and mostly impact on [logging](#logging), the only elements that should be highlighted are the following:

 * **Whenever** requires a log file to run in _quiet_ mode (which also suppresses errors)
 * it is possible to suppress colors on console logging, by specifying `--log-plain` to the command